News from the Alaska State Legislature, the Office of Majority Office

 The budget provides $4.4 billion in unrestricted general funds for agency and statewide operations for fiscal year 2020 – a reduction of $190 million over last year – and transfers $10.5 billion from the Permanent Fund’s earnings reserve account into the fund’s constitutionally protected principal.

-“This budget delivers real reductions, keeps Alaskans safe and protects the Permanent Fund for our descendants,” said Senator Bert Stedman, R-Sitka, co-chair of the Senate Finance Committee.
+“This budget delivers real reductions, keeps Alaskans safe and protects the Permanent Fund for our descendants,” said Senator Bert Stedman, R-Southeast Islands, co-chair of the Senate Finance Committee.
 “Today we made the largest ever transfer to the Permanent Fund’s constitutionally protected principal in history.
 Within 15 years, we can expect the fund’s principal to grow to about $100 billion.”

 $19 billion of Alaska’s $65.3 billion Permanent Fund currently sits in an earnings reserve account that can be spent by the Legislature with a simple majority vote.
 To protect these funds, the Legislature’s proposed budget moves over $10.5 billion from the earnings reserve into the constitutionally protected corpus, which cannot be accessed without amending the state’s constitution.
 This does not affect the ability of the fund to pay dividends.